FDA 510(k) Submission: A Step-By-Step Guide On How To Prepare Yours

 You might be thinking about ways you can better market your device if you can claim it’s intended for use in a specific way.
 You might even be thinking that you can do less testing if you get more specific.
 Unfortunately, it doesn’t exactly work that way.
 The level of specificity needs to match between your device and the predicate device.

-If you get more specific, you may raise questions on safety and efficacy of the new device and need to conduct additional testing.
+If you get more specific, you may raise questions on the safety and efficacy of the new device and need to conduct additional testing.
 Or you may get told by the FDA to change your indications for use…or even to pick a new predicate device.
 Either way, it can mean a longer time to market.

 The whole goal of this section is to be a summary of the rest of your submission and includes information from the cover letter as well as a summary of the substantial equivalence comparison and of the testing that was performed.